raspberrypilearning/dress-for-the-weather/en/step_6.md

 --- /task ---

 --- task ---
-Fetch the cloud cover, temperature, wind and rain, in the same way
+Fetch the cloud cover, temperature, wind, and rain in the same way.

 --- code ---
 ---